 We have set out below how we are supporting safe visits to our care homes and the different types of visits available for all homes, who are not subject to an outbreak:

-Indoor visits (including visiting pods where screens have been removed) for up to two named visitors (who are able to visit together or separately as preferred) without screens.
+Indoor visits (including visiting pods where screens have been removed) for up to five named visitors (including their essential care giver), with a maximum of two named visitors at any one time or on any given day.

 Safe indoor visits where substantial screens are in place, or in visiting pods (with screens) are allowed for up to two visitors at a time.